Home / Compare Electricity & Ga… / Guide to sustainable bui…

 |

 The move towards hempcrete as a building material is based on its minimal environmental impact, and the combination of being a natural insulator with high breathability.
-Hemp fibre crops require only a third of the water needed for crops like lucerne (hay), and as a natural resource it’s fast-growing, so it can potentially have multiple harvests in a single year.
+Hemp fibre crops have low water needs, and as a natural resource are fast-growing, so there can potentially be multiple harvests in a single year.9 In addition, the material is naturally resistant to mould growth, fire and potential pests.

 However, it’s a heavier material and requires a timber frame, which acts as the weight-bearing frame allowing hempcrete to be built around it.
-Hempcrete also is at risk of cracking if built too thin, so all walls should be thick and solid.
+Hempcrete is also at risk of cracking if built too thin, so all walls should be thick and solid.
 It’s not often used for roofing due to the heavy weight of the material; however, in recent years, a lighter weight version is increasingly being used for roof insulation.

-Pros | Cons |
+| Pros | Cons |

 |